rongk-team/bex-doc/messaging/infrastructure.md

 * a swarm cluster can create and maintain specific overlay networks within its topology, therefore allowing related parts of a complex application to communicate privately and securely
 * registrator is running as a container on each swarm node, collecting live changes of local containers from that node and report back to consul cluster, so that service could be registered and de-registered
 * each application component is running as a container, therefore gets registered as a service within consul cluster; do remember to categorize these services as private/public/etc.
+* additional consul node could be installed as a container on swarm nodes which would like to do DNS-style lookup to discover other services, if swarm overlay network and container name is not enough

 ### load balancer
 swarm cluster should be accessed via its load balancer, for an individual node may fail at a given point.